I love discovering and sharing DIY beauty tips, especially all-natural solutions that you can easily make at home.

 - Use overripe bananas for this mask instead of throwing them away.

-The creamy avocado is one of the most powerful superfoods for good health.
-But avocado can also be used in hair masks for shiny lustrous locks!
-Combined with two other powerful frizz-fighting ingredients, this hair mask is excellent for dry frizzy hair.
+The creamy avocado is one of the most powerful superfoods for good health, but avocado can also be used in hair masks for shiny, lustrous locks!
+Combined with two other powerful frizz-fighting ingredients, this hair mask is excellent for dry, frizzy hair.
 This hair mask contains moisture-rich ingredients that sound yummy too!
-Look at the benefits of avocado, coconut milk, and olive oil for hair:

 - 1 small ripe avocado